falyseck/linear_regression_model/README.md

 Social media addiction affects students' mental well-being.
 How might we monitor the impact social media has on our mental health using machine learning.
 Using the Students’ Social Media Addiction Dataset, we model the relationship:
+### Mission
+Destigmatizing  mental health topics in Africa and understanding the consequences that our daily activities have on our mental health.

 Mental_Health_Score ← Addicted_Score
 📊 Dataset